 - Backup the entire content using the current stable version of macOS.

-- You need the backup to restore the stable version in case of problems.
+- You need system backup to restore the stable version in case of problems.

-Follow the below steps to install macOS Mojave beta version:
+Here is the summary to install macOS beta version:

 - Signup for Apple beta software program